 If you arrive to campus after 8:20, please report to the office to check your child in to school.
 Do not walk your child to class or let your child walk in by himself/herself.
-Please note that excessive tardiness can result in a truancy referral.
+Please note that excessive tardiness may result in recess detention and/or a truancy referral.